The Lansky Double-Sided Bench Stone gives you two grits for a professional finish. MEDIUM / FINE

 Double Sided Diamond Benchstone Instructions

-Step 1- Select the proper sided of the stone for your edge.
+Step 1- Select the proper side of the stone for your edge.

 Step 2- Set the Benchstone base on a stable, flat surface with the stone you have selected facing up.